spdx/spdx-gradle-plugin/README.md

 We do pretty lazy license stuff (will be handled better later)

 Current source control information is only determined from git

-Task is not very configurable, no user injection of sbom parameters

-Cannot determine information from dependencies pulled from private repositories

 Output is always json